-The Bosque Museum is proud to announce our John A. Lomax Gathering on September 25, at 5:30 pm in the John A. Lomax Musical Amphitheater in Meridian, Texas.
+The Bosque Museum is proud to announce our John A. Lomax Gathering on September 17, at 6 pm in the John A. Lomax Musical Amphitheater in Meridian, Texas.
 John Avery Lomax, raised in Meridian, was a folklorist and musicologist of note in the early 20th century.
 In his work with Harvard University, he documented the burgeoning music scene of the American South, focusing on folk music that ranges from prison work songs to cowboy trail songs.
-The Lomax Gathering will honor his work through an evening of entertainment from Pipp Gillette, Kristyn Harris, and Andy Wilkinson.

 Join us for an evening of music and fun!